Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

 * Lambdas
-* Vendor provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier parsing and serialization.
-(I'll problably end up adding in later)
+* Lang provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier parsing and serialization.
+(Its a todo)
+* Suffix specifiers for functions (Ex: void() const ).
+Same reason as virtual/override/final missing for now.
 * RTTI
 * Exceptions
 * Execution statement validation              : Execution expressions are defined using the untyped API.
+* Parsing support for module specifiers and attributes.
+(Its a todo)

 Keywords kept from "Modern C++":